 After a few phones calls along the way in Australia, with no response, we landed blind.
 And as we walked through the arrival gate at Christchurch airport there was no sign of her.
-Thinking we had nowhere to stay for the weeks we were in the city, we gave here another go.
+Thinking we had nowhere to stay for the time we were in the city, we gave her another call.
 Catherine found a payphone and rang the number again, no answer.
-To be fair, Alice Springs was a long time ago and the worry was we might not remember what she looked like.
+To be fair, Alice Springs was a long time ago and the worry was we might not remember what she looked like!

 After about 10 minutes, a lady walked through the door and greeted us warmly.
 This was her.
 Getting into her Jeep and racing around South Hagley Park, through the streets of downtown Christchurch, we noticed how much it reminded us of England, apart from the glorious weather!